Search Menu

 How Long Do Puppies Grow?

-As your pooch grows, the new tissue developed hardens into bone.
+As your puppy grows, the new tissue developed hardens into bone.
 “When the growth plates have stopped producing new tissue and become completely calcified, they are said to have ‘closed,’ which means that they’ve stopped growing and the bone has reached its final size,” says Dr. Klein.

 Keep in mind, even after the bones are fully developed, your puppy will continue to develop fat and muscle, just as human adults do.